GoodCryptoApp/GoodCrypto/README.md

-## CRYPTTO
+## Good Crypto

 Tired of waiting for someone to fix Terrible Crypto User Experience, we have decided to do it ourselves.

-Meet Cryptto: the only crypto app you need.
+Meet Good Crypto: the only crypto app you need.

 - Trade on any exchange you have an account on;

 - Automatically track your entire portfolio;